marceloglacial/2006-portal-verdes-mares/README.md

 # Portal Verdes Mares (2006)

-Dev test to Web Developer position on Portal Verdes Mares.
-Incomplete front-end because a got the job before finished.
+Devtest to a Web Developer position on Portal Verdes Mares.
+I ncomplete front-end because a got the job before finished.

 ## Front-end